 The architecture is strong and robust on the western and eastern façades, akin to the fragmented and industrial palette of Collingwood, and designed to combat heat gain while maintaining views and daylight.
 This is complimented by a diaphanous, operable double skin façade to the north, where environmental sustainability innovation is the focus.
 The double skin façade is used as an architectural device to control heat and help in naturally ventilating the floor plates.
 The southern façade will provide a canvas for local Indigenous artwork.

-The project incorporates a passive approach to the building massing and articulation, a double skin façade, efficient lighting, smart controls, photovoltaics, significant landscaping, an all-electric building approach – all while targeting a Gold Level WELL rating.
-All of these initiatives will ensure the spaces provide a positive impact on the wellbeing of the end user.
+With a core focus on sustainability, 116 Rokeby will have ‘Climate Active Carbon Neutral’ status, which is certified by the Australian Government, with a Platinum WELL Certification and 5.5 NABERS Energy Rating.
+The project incorporates a passive approach to the building massing and articulation, a double skin façade, efficient lighting, smart controls, photovoltaics, significant landscaping, an all-electric building approach.
+All of these initiatives will ensure the spaces positively impact the wellbeing of the end user.

 A range of amenities are located throughout the building, adding to the desirability and flexible functionality for the end user.
 A rooftop space with outdoor meeting areas, alongside a large communal kitchen and bookable flexi-space for tenants.
 The ground floor includes a small but highly flexible retail tenancy, that will have the ability to adapt from day to night.
 Also situated at ground floor is an end of trip facility housing changing, showers, bicycle storage and parcel storage.